kellyjonbrazil/jc/docs/parsers/upower.md

 # jc.parsers.upower
 jc - JSON CLI output utility `upower` command output parser

+Calculated epoch time fields are naive (i.e. based on the local time of the system the parser is run on) since there is no unambiguous timezone information in the `upower` command output.

 Usage (cli):

     $ upower -d | jc --upower